 Affinity named finalist for Small Business of the Year

-Affinity Immediate Care and Affinity Laser Med + Spa were honored by the Galveston Regional Chamber of Commerce last week as finalists for the organization’s annual Small Business of the Year award.
+Affinity Urgent Care and Affinity Laser Med + Spa were honored by the Galveston Regional Chamber of Commerce last week as finalists for the organization’s annual Small Business of the Year award.

 The announcement was made at the Chamber’s annual meeting and gala which was held on Friday at the Tremont House in Galveston.